-With the coming of fall, we again return to our indoor meetings.
+With the coming of fall and winter, we again return to our indoor meetings.
 We have a great line-up of presentations and we hope you will join us.
 We meet at the Wehr Nature Center on (usually) the second Saturday of the month at 1:30 pm.
 Our indoor meetings are open to the public at no charge but there is a parking fee at the nature center.

 Visit us on Facebook!